dw-innovation/kid2-spot/README.md

    Random artificial queries are created, including area definitions, objects (with tags and descriptors), and relationships/distances.

 3. **📝 Generate Natural Sentences**
-   The GPT API generates artificial natural language sentences from the drafts.
+   The GPT API generates artificial natural language sentences from the the artifical queries.
+The generated sentences are used for fine-tuning Llama3.

 4. **🔍 Extract Relevant Information**
-   Llama3 extracts pertinent details from the generated sentences.
+   Llama3 parse the generated sentences for constructing queries.

 5. **🗄️ Perform Database Query**
    PostgreSQL queries the OSM database to fetch relevant data, which is then displayed on a geographic map.